Why do cats sleep so much? Check out 3 reasons why catnapping is your kitty's favorite hobby!

 Think of your last visit to the zoo and the behavior of big cats like lions and tigers.

-By sleeping during the day and dark night hours, cats are also able to avoid coming in contact with many of the animals who would hunt them.
+By sleeping during the day and dark night hours, cats are also able to avoid coming into contact with many of the animals that would hunt them.

 Now, depending on your cat’s temperament, you may find that she is awake more during the day because she wants to visit with you.